git-for-windows/git-for-windows.github.io/Updating-your-SDK.md

-# Get your own copy of the SDK
+# Installing the SDK

+The [Git for Windows SDK release](https://github.com/git-for-windows/build-extra/releases/latest) is a self extracting and auto executing 7-zip archive that clones the latest version of files in [Git for Windows SDK 64 repository](https://github.com/git-for-windows/git-sdk-64`) using a temporary bundled git.
+For the [32 bit version](https://github.com/git-for-windows/git-sdk-32`) it also performs a run time optimisation on cloned DLLs (rebase).

+This was previously called the 'net installer', see below.
+It provides everyhting required to bootstrap a development environment, even if no git is available (or a unstable one is being worked on).

+It is also possible to manually extract the archive and then run `./setup-git-sdk.bat` in the Msys2 terminal window.

-You can initialize your own copy of the SDK via `git clone --depth=1 https://github.com/git-for-windows/git-sdk-64` (or `...-32` for 32-bit)... (select depth to taste). [#816](https://github.com/git-for-windows/git/issues/816)
+Alternatively, you can also clone your own copy of the 64 bit SDK with `git clone --depth=1 https://github.com/git-for-windows/git-sdk-64` (or `...-32` for 32-bit)... (select depth to taste) (See #816).

-****

-Extract from the [Git for Windows SDK release page](https://github.com/git-for-windows/build-extra/releases/latest).
-Note the Caution parts!

-# The SDK 'net installer'

-The SDK 'net installer' is a self-extracting archive containing a minimal set of files needed to bootstrap an entire development environment to compile and run Git for Windows.

-When run as executable, it automatically runs [`setup-git-sdk.bat`](https://github.com/git-for-windows/build-extra/blob/master/sdk-installer/setup-git-sdk.bat) after extracting the files.
-Users who prefer to unpack the archive manually with 7-Zip need to run that batch file manually, too.
-The script is extensively commented to assist in understanding the installation process and issues.

-The files contained in the net installer are parts of MSYS2's 'msys2-runtime', 'pacman' and 'gnupg' packages, carefully selected to keep the size of the installer small yet still allowing to use the Pacman package manager to initialize a full-fledged MSYS2 environment plus Git for Windows' packages.
+The SDK contains core parts of MSYS2'Runtime, MinGW, 'pacman' and 'gnupg' packages, carefully selected to keep the size small yet still allowing to use the Pacman package manager to initialize a full-fledged MSYS2 environment plus Git for Windows' packages.

-The bootstrap script needs to force-install the packages because the net installer comes without any package information and Pacman would therefore refuse to overwrite the files from above-mentioned packages.

-# To keep the development environment up-to-date
+# Updating the installed SDK

-To keep the development environment up-to-date, developers need to run
+To keep the SDK up-to-date, periodically run

 	pacman -Syuu
-	# If core-packages are updated during that call you MUST restart MSYS2,
+	# If core-packages are updated during that call you are promted to
+ 	# restart MSYS2 with exiting back to the shell.
-	# follow instructions and repeat.
+	# Follow these instructions and repeat:
 	pacman -Syu

-from time to time.

-### Caution (update-core)
+## Explanation

-Core packages like the `msys2-runtime`, `bash` or `pacman` itself should be updated via the `pacman -Syuu` command [was X`update-core` script X].
+Core packages like the `msys2-runtime`, `bash` or `pacman` itself should be updated with the `pacman -Syu` command [was X`update-core` script X].
 Because those core packages are linked to the `msys2-runtime` (and each other), and updating the runtime "in flight" results most often in heap corruption as far as MSYS2 is concerned.